This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Low Waste Swaps for Celebrations

-Celebrations are one of the areas that get overcrowded with comparison fatigue, too much waste, and too much pressure.
+Celebrations are one of the areas that get overcrowded with comparison fatigue, too much waste, and too much pressure to make things perfect that they can be well... less than meaningful and joyful, at the end of it all.

-I'm happy to sit here and tell you that this is one more thing you can let go of for a simpler, happier, and less onerous impact overall.
+I'm happy be able to relay the news - this is one more thing you can analyze from a personal lens to determine what resonates with you and let go of the rest for a simpler, happier, and (likely) less onerous impact overall.

 This post is inspired by my son's third birthday party, but a lot of the concepts can easily be applied to any celebration when you really get into the details of buying and planning.
 We had a little beach get-together last weekend at our local provincial park to keep things even calmer - less activity planning, less cleaning, more family time.
 It was great!
-And, it also allowed me to snap a few pictures for this week's sustainable living story and blog post.
+And, it also allowed me to snap a few pictures for this week's sustainable living story and blog post, but also has me thinking about celebrations overall, especially with the calamities that the holidays can feel like.

-As my partner and I packed up for this event, we chatted about whether our own kids were missing out on anything that they would have gotten if we had of put together an extremely coordinated, venue situated, specifically themed party.
+As my partner and I packed up for this event, we chatted about whether our own kids were missing out on anything that they would have gotten if we had of put together an extremely coordinated, venue situated, specifically themed party with banners, balloons, the requisite line of matching treat bags, coordinated crafts, and display of plastic tablecloths, plates, and swag on theme-point.
 Neither of us could remember any of the themes from our own birthday parties as a child, but we knew they were still a part of our celebrations back then, and were hashing out whether we really needed that element as kids.
-But to be clear - these were 1990's birthday parties; these days it's like the kid birthday parties of that decade on steroids.
-The ridiculously awesome graduation celebrations on Billy Madison are now actually kind of the norm, eh?
-These days, you don't just have the local Kmart to pick from 'themes' and products; there's the Internet bursting with anything you want to order at any time, Pinterest pushing everyone to elevate their lives, and friends posting photos of actually making it all come to life on a regular Tuesday afternoon.
-In 2021, we also need to factor in the extra anxiety layer of Covid and making things safe, whatever intense personal and family dynamics will be brought to the party, and for most parents, factoring a full time job on top of the late-night treat bag prep.
+But to be clear - these were 1990's birthday parties and Thanksgivings and holiday get-togethers; these days it's like the morphed up version of the parties of that decade on steroids.
+The ridiculously awesome grade graduation celebrations on Billy Madison are now actually kind of the norm, eh?
+These days, you don't just have the local Kmart to pick from a handful of 'themes' and products; there's the Internet bursting with anything you want to order at any time, Pinterest pushing everyone to elevate their lives, and friends posting photos of actually making it all come to life on a regular Tuesday afternoon.
+In 2021, we also needed to factor in the extra anxiety layer of Covid and making things safe, whatever intense personal and family dynamics will be brought to the party, and for most parents, factoring a full time job on top of the late-night treat bag prep or Santa workshop magic.
 On top of all this planning and execution, there's the "after party."
 The cleanup.
-After the party, the plastic tablecloth gets bunched up around all of the disposable plastic cutlery and plates, dumped in a garbage bag along with all of the wrapping paper (which is not recyclable, and the wood stove is *not* the option people laugh it off to be in August... or actually) and the plastic crud in the treat bags we will pick up for a few weeks here and there.
+After the party, the plastic tablecloth gets bunched up around all of the disposable plastic cutlery and plates, dumped in a garbage bag along with all of the wrapping paper (which is not recyclable) and the plastic crud in the treat bags we will pick up for a few weeks here and there as it breaks apart.

 It's a big no for me.

-During this chat, my partner told me that his favourite part of the party was always "the pumpkin roll."
+During this chat, my partner told me that his favourite part of his childhood birthday parties was always "the pumpkin roll."
 An October baby, he said he didn't have any recollection of the decorations or themes, though we both know his mom worked hard on all of that.
 The pumpkin roll was a game his mom played with the kids, where they would pick a pumpkin, roll it down a hill, and receive a prize if their old gourd was the fastest.
-He said they played until everyone got a prize, of course, but it was by far the best part of the party in his opinion.
+He said they played until everyone got a prize, of course, but it was by far the best part of the party.

 I remember eating Jello in a contest with my hands behind my back in a bathing suit, laughing and getting the wobbly brick with whip cream on the top all over my face.